EverythingMe/pystream/README.md

 # pystream

 Stream backups directly to/from S3/HDFS without wasting disk space during the process.
-This tool is a ommand line interface for the [smart_open](https://pypi.python.org/pypi/smart_open/) library
+This tool is a command line interface for the [smart_open](https://pypi.python.org/pypi/smart_open/) library

 ## Installation